 The rubrics then make a mention of the liturgical decoration.
-"The altar may be decorated with flowers with a moderation that reflects the character of the day" (EM, no.5).
+"The altar may be decorated with flowers with a moderation that accords with the character of this day" (EM, no. 5).

-The Church bells are rung during the singing of the Gloria and then remain silent unless the "diocesan Bishop, as circumstances suggest, decides otherwise" (EM, no.7).
+The Church bells are rung during the singing of the Gloria and then remain silent unless "if appropriate, the Diocesan Bishop has decided otherwise" (EM, no. 7).

 The decision about this matter no longer involves the conference of bishops.
-A further musical specification is provided: "the organ and other musical instruments may be used only to support the singing" (EM, no. 7)
+A further musical specification is provided: "the organ and other musical instruments may be used only so as to support the singing" (EM, no. 7).

-The rubric following the washing of the feet is more descriptive than the presently existing one: "After the washing of the feet, the priest washes and dries his hands, puts the chasuble back on, and returns to the chair, and from there he directs the General Intercessions.
+The rubric following the washing of the feet is more descriptive than the presently existing one: "After the Washing of Feet, the Priest washes and dries his hands, puts the chasuble back on, and returns to the chair, and from there he directs the Universal Prayer.
 The Creed is not said" (EM, no. 13).

-In a new rubric it is noted that "at an appropriate time during Communion, the priest may entrust the Eucharist from the table of the altar to the deacons or acolytes or other extraordinary ministers, so that afterwards it may be brought to the sick who must communicate at home" (EM, no. 33).
+In a new rubric it is noted, "At an appropriate moment during Communion, the Priest entrusts the Eucharist from the table of the altar to Deacons or acolytes or other extraordinary ministers, so that afterwards it may be brought to the sick who are to receive Holy Communion at home" (EM, no. 33).
 This may require that parishes do some preliminary planning for this to successfully happen.

 The order of procession is more carefully described for the transfer of the Blessed Sacrament to the place of reposition.
-Newly added is the description : "A lay minister with a cross between two others with lit candles follow.
-Before the priest carrying the Blessed Sacrament comes the censer bearer with a smoking censer" (EM, no. 38).
+Newly added is the description : "A lay minister with a cross, standing between two other ministers with lighted candles leads off… Before the Priest carrying the Blessed Sacrament comes the thurifer with a smoking thurible" (EM, no. 38).

-The directions for what the priest should do once he reaches the place of reposition have been supplemented. ". . . the priest, with the help of the deacon if necessary, places the ciborium in the tabernacle, the door of which remains open" (EM, no.39).
+The directions for what the priest should do once he reaches the place of reposition have been supplemented. "[T]he Priest, with the help of the Deacon if necessary, places the ciborium in the tabernacle, the door of which remains open" (EM, no. 39).
 He then incenses the Blessed Sacrament while Tantum Ergo Sacramentum or another Eucharistic song is sung.
-Then the "deacon or the priest himself places the Blessed Sacrament in the tabernacle and closes the door" (EM, no. 39).
+Then the "Deacon or the Priest himself places the Sacrament in the tabernacle and closes the door" (EM, no. 39).

-The previous Missale Romanum seemed to indicate that the stripping of the altar followed immediately whereas the new Missale Romanum notes that "at an appropriate time" the altar is stripped (EM. no. 41).
+The previous Roman Missal (Sacramentary) seemed to indicate that the stripping of the altar followed immediately, whereas the current Roman Missal notes, "At an appropriate time" the altar is stripped (EM, no. 41).

-The faithful are "invited" in the new Missale Romanum to spend time in adoration.
-It was formerly indicated that the faithful "should be encouraged" (EM, no. 43).
+The faithful are "invited" in the Roman Missal to spend time in adoration (EM, no. 43).
+It was formerly indicated that the faithful "should be encouraged."

 A totally new rubric is found at the end of Holy Thursday.
-"If in the same church the celebration of the Lord's Passion on the following Friday does not take place, the Mass is concluded in the usual way and the Blessed Sacrament is placed in the tabernacle" (EM, no. 44).
+"If the celebration of the Passion of the Lord on the following Friday does not take place in the same church, the Mass is concluded in the usual way and the Blessed Sacrament is placed in the tabernacle" (EM, no. 44).